puppetlabs/puppet-docs/source/puppet/5.4/lang_defined_types.markdown

 You can also put define statements in [the main manifest][sitedotpp].
 If you do so, they can be placed anywhere in the file and are not evaluation-order dependent.

-Define statements can also be placed inside class definitions; however, this limits their availability to that class and is not recommended for any purpose.
-This is not formally deprecated in this version of Puppet, but might become so in a future release.
+Define statements may also be placed inside class definitions; this gives the user defined type a name in the class' namespace (a user defined type 'mytype' inside the class 'myclass' is given the name 'myclass::mytype'.
+Placing a defined type (or a class) inside of another class is not formally deprecated in this version of Puppet, but may become so in a future release.

 ## Naming